HumeAI/hume-python-sdk/CITATIONS.md

 # Citations

-To cite Hume's expressive communication platform, its APIs, or SDKs, please reference one more more of the papers relevant to your application.
+To cite Hume's expressive communication platform, please reference one more more of the papers relevant to your application.

 | Publication                                                                                                                                                                          | Year | Modality |   BibTeX    |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | :--: | :------: | :---------: |